Moving from self-employed to business owner

 Spend a regular proportion of your time building your business until it can replace your freelancing income.

 At first, your time might be spent on figuring out what kind of business to build, researching how to market services in a more focused way and maximise the potential of the network of contacts and colleagues without taking advantage of them.
-Research the market well and offer an attractive overall package to prospective clients.

 2. Automate